 of convicts, tradespeople and early settlers.
 Early immigrants include:

 Scullion Settlers in Australia in the 19th Century

-- Catherine Scullion, aged 27, a servant, arrived in South Australia in 1854 aboard the ship "Confiance"
+- Catherine Scullion, aged 27, a servant, who arrived in South Australia in 1854 aboard the ship "Confiance"

 Scullion Settlers in New Zealand in the 19th Century

-- William Scullion, aged 21, a ploughman, arrived in Hawkes Bay aboard the ship "Hudson" in 1879
+- William Scullion, aged 21, a ploughman, who arrived in Hawkes Bay aboard the ship "Hudson" in 1879

 - Sister Mary Scullion, Philadelphia-based American Roman Catholic Religious Sister and activist